kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 proactive in socializing with people.
 Normally, RC will arrange people with similar interests to be your onboarding buddy.

-I also participated a couple of events.
+I also participated in a couple of events.
 One of the most memorable one is the talk about distributed database design by TigerBeetle engineer.
 It explain Viewstamped Replication well and it's part of the reason why I chose to implement VSR instead of Raft.
 The talk is available on Youtube [here](https://www.youtube.com/watch?v=rNmZZLant9o).

-Sometimes, I do also jump into Coaches _(basically zoom link where people just do stuff)_ and Coffee Consumption Group _(an event for early birds and EU timezone)_ to just listen in and social a bit.
+Sometimes, I do also jump into Coaches _(basically zoom link where people just hangout)_ and Coffee Consumption Group _(an event for early birds and EU timezone)_ to just listen in and social a bit.

 ### Below expectations